MeadowHillSoftware/Nativity-in-Bits/README.md

 Nativity-in-Bits
 ================

-A program for randomly generating race, class, and background for Neverwinter Nights characters.
+A script for randomly generating race, class, background, and personality for Bioware's Neverwinter Nights characters.